assimp/assimp/contrib/draco/BUILDING.md

 To include Draco in an existing or new Android Studio project, reference it from the `cmake` file of an existing native project that has a minimum SDK version of 18 or higher.
-The project must support C++11.
+The project must support C++11 at least.
 To add Draco to your project:

   1. Create a new "Native C++" project.